How Long Should You Study for the MCAT?

 What Is the MCAT and Why Does Study Time Matter?

 Why does study time matter so much?
-You need to build fluency in scientific concepts, develop test-taking stamina, and learn to think the way the exam wants you to think.
-Because the MCAT isn't really a memorization test.
+And because the MCAT isn't really a memorization test.
 It's a reasoning test that happens to require a massive amount of foundational knowledge.
-Which means you can't just cram your way to a 520.
+You can't just cram your way to a 520.
+Worth adding: you need to build fluency in scientific concepts, develop test-taking stamina, and learn to think the way the exam wants you to think.
 That takes time — not necessarily because the material is impossibly hard, but because your brain needs repetition and depth to make the connections stick.

 How Long Do Most Students Study for the MCAT